westlake-repl/Recommendation-Systems-without-Explicit-ID-Features-A-Literature-Review/README.md

 **These papers attempt to address the following questions:**

-(1) Can recommender systems have their own foundational models similar to those used in NLP and CV?
+(1) Can recommender systems have their own foundation models similar to those used in NLP and CV?

 (2) Can explicit item ID embeddings be replaced or abandoned?